adwaygirish/Circuit-solver/README.md

 <img src="readme_imgs/after_clicking.png" alt="drawing" width="200"/>
 </center>

+Refresh the page before trying again with a different netlist.

 ___

 The arrangements of nodes is done in a circular manner, clockwise.
 This was chosen so that the number of crossing-overs would be minimized.
 However, this does not work satisfactorily when the number of nodes are large.
 Any other general configuration of nodes, on the other hand, would lead to a mess in the centre.
 Some smart way of arranging the nodes which takes into account the number of components attached to each node would be an improvement.